Why Should I Take Computer Science Courses at Edmonds Community College?

 If a transferring student has a good GPA, especially in Computer Science and Mathematics, most Computer Science departments at universities and colleges in Washington state and beyond are very eager to accept Edmonds CC graduates.

 It is important to note that students need to be accepted both by the college and by the department.
-It is also important to speak to an advisor and to contact the transfer college and department as early as possible to find out specific college and departmental requirements.
-It never hurts to contact more than one college.
+It is also important to speak to an advisor and to contact the transfer university and department as early as possible to find out specific university and departmental requirements.
+It never hurts to contact more than one university.

 What Languages Are Offered?

-The Computer Science department offers courses in C, C++, C#, Java, Perl and Visual Basic.
+The Computer Science department offers courses in C, C++, C#, Java, Android, Visual Basic and other languages as needed.

 Should I Take the C++ or Java Sequence of Courses?

 A series of Computer Science courses are required for transfer to a university.
 Which courses depand upon departmental requirements at the individual university.

 Edmonds Community College offers a 3-quarter sequence in either Java or C++.
 Which sequence any particular student should take depends on the transferring institution.
 Most universities will accept either sequence, but it is important to check before making plans.
 See University Transfer Information.

 If you are looking to quickly get a job programming, rather then transferring to a university, which language depends on the language your possible employer uses most.

 Many students find great advantage in learning both languages.
 In any case, it is best to talk to a Computer Science faculty member before deciding.